ARMmbed/mbed-os-5-docs/docs/getting_started/examples.md

 * [Threaded Blinky with uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor-thread): an example threaded application with uVisor security.
 * [IRQ Blinky uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor): an example threaded application with uVisor security and IRQ support.
-* [Threaded REPC with uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor-number-store): using uVisor APIs to build a box that stores a number.
+* [Threaded REPC with uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor-number-store): an example using uVisor APIs to build a box that stores a number.

-These examples work on the K64F and GCC_ARM toolchain only.
+These examples work on the K64F and GNU ARM Embedded Toolchain only.

 ### mbed Client

 [Getting started](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-client/): a basic example of mbed Client for mbed OS.
-It demonstrates how to register a device with mbed Device Connector, how to read and write values, and how to deregister.
+It demonstrates how to register a device with mbed Device Connector, how to read and write values and how to deregister.

 ### mesh

 [Join a device to an insecure 6LoWPAN-ND network](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-mesh-minimal/).
-This is the simples use of the mesh networking sack.
+This is the simplest use of the mesh networking sack.

 ### Sockets